S2-group/def-assessment-rep-pkg/README.md

 - `README.md`: this file.

-Feel free to contact me for further requests and to adapt this README file to suit your project's specific needs.
+Feel free to contact us for further requests and to adapt this README file to suit your project's specific needs.